 - The Calormen royalty as well; whatever other faults you can lay at their door, are also directly involved in politics and battles.
 When the Jerk Ass prince (unable to leave his city because of a curse) becomes Tisroc (king), he makes peace with his neighbors, because he knows better than to let his lords win glory in battle while he's stuck in the palace - "for that is the way Tisrocs get overthrown".

-- Sliding Scale of Idealism vs. Cynicism: Fallen right off the Ideal end.
+- Sliding Scale of Idealism vs. Cynicism: Fallen right off the Idealistic end.

 - Smurfette Principle: Averted.
 Every single one of the seven books features at least one female in a prominent role.
 Most, if not all, feature more than one.